Maryland police officer’s son found shot to death

-Richardson, and a spokeswoman for Prince George’s County Police, confirmed that Brown was the son of an officer.
+Brown was the son of a Prince George’s County officer, a spokeswoman for the Washington, D.C., area-department confirmed.
 The officer’s name wasn’t released.

-Richardson said the investigation into Brown’s shooting death has shown no evidence indicate his death is related to his father’s work in law enforcement.
+Richardson said the investigation into Brown’s shooting death has shown no evidence has indicated his death was related to his father’s work in law enforcement.
 Investigators don’t believe the shooting was a random act, but they haven’t located a suspect or determined a motive.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.